RDFLib/pyLODE/README.rst

 -  ``-c`` or ``--css``, *optional, default 'true'*
     -  Whether (true) or not (false) to include CSS in an HTML output.
 -  ``-o`` or ``--outputfile``, *optional*
     -  A name you wish to assign to the output file.
-Will be postfixed with .html or .md.
-If not specified, the name of the input file or last segment of RDF URI will be used, + .html/.md.
+Will be postfixed with .html, .md or .adoc.
+If not specified, the name of the input file or last segment of RDF URI will be used, + .html/.md/.adoc.
 -  ``-f`` or ``--outputformat``, *optional, default 'html'*
-    - The output format of the documentation. 'html' or 'md' accepted.
+    - The output format of the documentation. 'html', 'md' or 'adoc' accepted.
--  ``-p`` or ``--profile``, *optional, default 'owl'*
+-  ``-p`` or ``--profile``, *optional, default 'ontdoc'*
-    - The profile (specification) for ontology documentation used.
-This has been "owl" (for OWL Ontology) only until the recent introduction of "vocpub" (according to the `Simple Knowledge Organization System (SKOS) <https://www.w3.org/TR/skos-reference/>`__).
+    - The profile (specification) for ontology documentation used. "ontdoc" (for OWL Ontologies), "vocpub" (for `Simple Knowledge Organization System (SKOS) <https://www.w3.org/TR/skos-reference/>`__) vocabularies or SKOS versions of OWL ontologies, "prof" for `Profiles Vocabularies <https://www.w3.org/TR/dx-prof/>`__ profiles.
 See ``-lp`` for all profiles supported.
 -  ``-lp`` or ``--listprofiles``, *optional, no arguments*
     - Lists all the profiles (specifications) for ontology documentation supported by pyLODE